VilnaCRM-Org/php-service-template/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 ### Description
 A clear and concise description of what the issue is about.
+Please include the following details:
+- **Problem Statement**: What problem does this feature aim to solve?
+- **Target Audience**: Who will benefit from this feature?
+- **Use Cases**: Provide specific scenarios where this feature would be useful.

+#### Example:
+"I would like to add a dark mode option to the application.
+This feature would benefit users who prefer a darker interface, especially in low-light environments.
+For example, users working late at night could switch to dark mode to reduce eye strain."

 ### Tasks
 Include specific tasks in the order they need to be done.
 Include links to specific lines of code where the job should happen.

+#### Example:
+- [ ] Update the `executeCommand` method to handle new input parameters.
+[See code](https://github.com/VilnaCRM-Org/php-service-template/blob/main/src/Command/CommandHandler.php#L42)

 - [ ] Task 1
 - [ ] Task 2
 - [ ] Task 3